codingkapoor/parser-playground/README.md

 [Parser playground app](https://iamsmkr.github.io/parser-playground/) to demo usage of Scala library in javascript ecosystem using Scala.js

 ## Dev
 1. To generate a fast optimized compiled version of the javascript file execute following command from Scala.js sbt plugin.
-The target file is generated under `js/target/scala-2.12` directory.
+The javascript file is generated as `js/target/scala-2.12/simple-arithmetic-parser-fastopt.js`

   ```
   $ sbt> fastOptJS